-SiroSmelt technology is a versatile smelting process which can be adapted for unconventional processes such as recycling scrap metal, e-waste, lead batteries and waste processing.
-Licensed to Xstrata Technology, which markets it as Isasmelt, and to Finnish company Outotec as Ausmelt, SiroSmelt technology is used in over 70 metallurgical smelting plants around the world.
+We developed SiroSmelt, a versatile smelting process, which can be adapted for unconventional processes such as recycling scrap metal, e-waste, lead batteries and waste processing.
+Licensed to Glencore Technology which markets it as Isasmelt, and to Finnish company Outotec as Ausmelt, the technology is used in over 70 metallurgical smelting plants around the world.

 Refining an ancient art